Iroom-gbs/tritone/README.md

 * There are other Minecraft prioximity voice chat modes.
 * Due to the limitations of Discord, 3D sound is not supported.
 * Requires a Discord account
+* online-mode=true required on your server.properties.
+This mod uses sessionID to identify players.

 ## ❓How to use?